 Once you’ve decided to get breast implants, there are many other choices you need to make.
 Whether it’s choosing the right size breast implants or working out when to have a boob job to ensure you don’t have future issues with breast implants and pregnancy, you need to think long and hard about every aspect of the surgery before you go ahead with it.

 A key consideration that many patients don’t fully understand is breast implant placement.
-As a leading provider of breast enlargement surgery in Newcastle, Mr Pieri understands how important this decision is.
+As a leading provider of breast enlargement surgery, Mr Pieri understands how important this decision is.
 There are three main implant placement options, dual plane, subglandular placement and submuscular placement.
 Their names refer to whether the implants go over or under the main chest wall muscle, known as the pectoralis major chest muscle.

 Choosing where to place your breast implants can affect the outcome of the procedure, so it’s vital that you make an informed decision.
 Before every breast augmentation surgery, Mr Pieri consults with the patient to discuss their goals and the best implant placement to achieve the desired outcome.
 To help you get started, here is a basic guide to breast implant placement.